 In Session 1 of this webinar series sponsored by NORAXON USA, John Cockroft and Coleman Bessert review the basic principles of biomechanics and how the study of human movement has evolved over time.
 Presenters highlighted examples in applied kinematics, applied kinetics and applied neuromuscular/motor control and demonstrate how methodologies vary depending on the field of study or area of expertise.
 Both researchers and applied practitioners will appreciate that technology advancements and integration afford true data collection and analysis of natural movement, a critical concept when assessing an individual person; a larger cohort of individuals or a group of subjects.

-To download a PDF copy of the presentation, click on the “LinkedIn SlideShare” icon located in the bottom-right corner of the slide-viewer.
-From the SlideShare landing page click the “Download” button to retrieve the file.
+To retrieve a PDF copy of the presentation, click on the link below the slide player.
+From this page, click on the “Download” link to retrieve the file.

-Managing staff scientist,
+Managing staff scientist

-Human Motion Analysis Unit,
+Human Motion Analysis Unit, Central Analytical Facilities